Likitha824/Detection_Of_Alzheimer-s_Disease/README.md

-## 🧠 Detection of Alzheimer’s Disease Using Transfer Learning Methods on MRI images
+## Detection of Alzheimer’s Disease Using Transfer Learning Methods on MRI images

-Project Title:-Detection of Alzheimer’s Disease Using Transfer Learning Methods on MRI images

 CourseWork:-Machine Learning